OKSDGIT/RepoPBL/CasosPBL/2021/en/Task05/Task05-CSP-Report.md

 * **Written Communication**
   Students must produce a structured, technical report that documents the developed modules, justifies design decisions, and communicates results clearly to both technical and non-technical audiences.

-Com base no conteúdo do arquivo `Task05-TheFarmingRobotAndFeedingRobot.md` e nas suas instruções, seguem as seções 3 e 4 do relatório, em inglês e no formato apropriado:

 ## 3. Learning Objectives Identification